slave2midna/pixie-border/README.md

 ## Feedback

 Please report any bugs or suggest features using the Issues tab on GitHub.

-For questions and discussions, you can join the Project FU Discord Server [#support forum](https://discord.com/channels/1194506991754805278/1220562380568789063 "‌").
 Before suggesting new features, please review the existing issues to avoid duplication.
+If you would like to support this module by provided a new language, please reach out to me directly!